yum-food/UwwwuPP/readme.md

 $ git submodule update --init --recursive
 ```

-If it won't pul, you might haf to switch twe submoduwes remotes out for tweir https-vawiants.
+If it won't pull, you might haf to switch twe submoduwes remotes out for tweir https-vawiants.
 Twey awe git@ by defauwt.
-Twen <3 al you haf to do is to start twe mega ct3.14 buiwd:
+Twen <3 all you haf to do is to start twe mega ct3.14 buiwd:
 ```
 $ cmake . && make
 ```